saradandrew/final_project/README.md

       - ML Populations vs Price/All Features vs Price
         - added the code used to create the charts from our machine learning model for reference, although it will not need to be added to the main branch
 - Finished up the Speaker Notes for our presentation
-  - Typed out several "talking points" to add more detail behind visual slides
-    - Some "talking points" were collaborative (Sara's Tableau points, Brandon's ML predictions)
+    - Some "talking points" were collaborative (Sara's Tableau points, Brandon's ML predictions/summary)
 - Added some folder structure to the main branch of the repository for better organization
   - Also updated some of the commit messages for clarity and a cleaner look